 A frequency polygon is a visual representation of a distribution.
 The visualization tool is used to understand the shape of a distribution.
 Essentially, the frequency polygon indicates the number of occurrences for each distinct class in the dataset.
 In addition, the graph may be used to show the cumulative frequency distribution.

 The frequency polygon is a curve that is drawn on the x-axis and the y-axis.
 The x-axis represents the values in the dataset while the y-axis shows the number of occurrences of each distinct category.

-The frequency polygon can serve as an alternative to the histogram.
+The frequency polygon can serve as an alternative to a histogram.
 Both visual representations perfectly reflect the shape of a distribution.
 However, unlike the histogram, the frequency polygon can be easily utilized to compare multiple distributions on the same graph.
-In some cases, histogram and frequency polygon can be used simultaneously to get a more accurate picture of the distribution shape.
+In some cases, a histogram and a frequency polygon can be used simultaneously to get a more accurate picture of the distribution shape.

 How to Create a Frequency Polygon in Excel?

-Excel can be a convenient and simple tool to create the frequency polygon of a distribution.
+Excel can be a convenient and simple tool for creating the frequency polygon of a distribution.
 The frequency polygon can be created using the following steps:

 - Determine the classes in the dataset by defining the lower and upper limits of each class and arrange them in one column.

 - Identify the midpoints of each class.
 The midpoints can be found using the formula below: